Telecominfraproject/oopt-gnpy/README.rst

 +----------------------+-----------+-------------------------------------------+

 The `transmission_main_example.py <examples/transmission_main_example.py>`_
-script propagates a specrum of channels at 32 Gbaud, 50 GHz spacing and 0 dBm/channel.
-These are not yet parametrized but can be modified directly in the script (via the SpectralInformation structure) to accomodate any baud rate, spacing, power or channel count demand.
+script propagates a spectrum of channels at 32 Gbaud, 50 GHz spacing and 0 dBm/channel.
+These are not yet parametrized but can be modified directly in the script (via the SpectralInformation structure) to accommodate any baud rate, spacing, power or channel count demand.

 Use `examples/path_requests_run.py <examples/path_requests_run.py>`_ to run multiple optimizations as follows: